 Renders just a portion of the view instead of the entire frame.
 See the Render Region documentation to see how to define the size of the render region.

-This disables the Save Buffers option in Performance and Full Sample option in Anti-Aliasing.
+This disables the Save Buffers option in the Performance panel.

 Crops the rendered image to the size of the render region, instead of rendering a transparent background around it.